 The crash course is a 1.5 hour workshop packed with info and it comes with a goody bag that contains a workbook, checklists for your webinar prep steps and cheat sheets for coming up with the perfect webinar topic and title!

 14. Check your online presence.

-Is it consistent?
-Are you using the same color, fonts and graphics across everything?
+- Am I using the same colors, fonts and graphics across everything?

 15. Make social media your b*tch.